R524 (South Africa)

 The R524 is a Regional Route in South Africa.

 Route

 It is an east–west route, and its westernmost point is a junction with N1 at Louis Trichardt.
-From there it runs to Thohoyandou, where the R523's eastern end forms a junction with it.
-After leaving Thoyandou it runs east, where it intersects with the northern end of the R81 at Malamulele.
-From that point it heads more north-easterly and terminates at the Punda Maria Gate of Kruger National Park.
+From there, it runs to Thohoyandou, where the R523's eastern end forms a junction with it.
+After leaving Thoyandou, it runs east, where it intersects with the northern end of the R81 at Nyavani.
+From that point, it heads more north-easterly and terminates at the Punda Maria Gate of Kruger National Park.